hocjordan/visualize_atari/visualize_atari/Notes.md

 ### hx, cx

 Part of history, part of model.
 Might be LSTM activation and memory variables respectively.
+(Actually I think it's just height and with of the image.)

 ### top_dh_actor, top_dh_critic